Kat360/xml-file-comparison/README.md

 * File path to the revised set of xml files.
 * File path to where the outputted xml files should be saved.

-**NOTE:** The user should delete any files that might already be in these folders.
-The revised files do not need to have the same file names as the original files though they do need be saved in the same order as the original files - for that reason, it helps if both sets of files have the same file names (or at least if the start of file names are the same).
+**NOTE:** The revised files do not need to have the same file names as the original files though they do need be saved in the same order as the original files - for that reason, it helps if both sets of files have the same file names (or at least if the start of file names are the same).

 ## Outputs
 * For each xml file comparison, an html file is in the user-specified folder.